JackDan9/mygirl/README.md

 scrapy startproject projectname
 ## projectname - you can define it yourself.

 ## copy this code, you can run it.
+scrapy crawl projectname
 ```

 ------